henryfjordan/alexa-app-template/README.md

 cd lamba && npm install
 ```

 Edit your [Alexa Skill](http://github.com/matt-kruse/alexa-app).
-Then compress the code into a zip file
+Then compress the code into a zip file.
+You need to compress the contents of the lambda folder, including `node_modules` but not the lambda folder itself
 ```bash
 zip -X -r Archive.zip .
 ```